Philip Sherry: Recognition

 In 1977, Sherry won the inaugural Bill Toft Memorial Trophy for Broadcaster of the Year.
 At the 2018 New Year Honours, Sherry was made a Member of the New Zealand Order of Merit for services to local government and broadcasting.

 Personal life

 Sherry and his wife Margaret had seven children.
-One of his grandchildren, Isabella, became a news journalist for TV Three's Newshub.
+One of his grandchildren, Baxter Sherry and Vinny Sherry, became a news journalist for TV Three's Newshub.